Uninsured drivers in Ohio

 It's illegal to drive in Ohio without proper car insurance or proof of financial responsibility.

 Just because it's illegal, of course, doesn't mean drivers don't do it.
-A 2011 report from the Insurance Research Council estimates that 16 percent of Ohio drivers were uninsured in 2009, compared to the national average of 13.8 percent.
+A report from the Insurance Research Council estimated that 13.5 percent of Ohio drivers were uninsured in 2012, compared to the national average of 12.6 percent.

 No proof of insurance